UltraEngine/Documentation/CPP/Scripting.md

 ## C++ Interpreter for Lua

 Below is complete C++ code for a program controlled primarily with Lua.
-The program first executes all scripts in the "Scripts/System" directory, then all scripts in the "Scripts/Start" directory, and then runs the file "Scripts/Main.lua":
+The program first executes some required scripts in the "Scripts/System" directory, then all scripts in the "Scripts/Start" directory, and then runs the file "Scripts/Main.lua" and exits when the script is finished:

 ```c++
 #include "UltraEngine.h"